Xi Jinping, Head of World’s Largest Communist Party, Champions Global Trade

 Kremlin spokesperson Dmitry Peskov responded, saying, “Russians prefer to eat not snow, but very tasty delicacies made in Russia, of which we have more and more thanks to sanctions.”

-At least, in a topsy-turvy world where Xi Jinping is the savior of globalization while the U.S. president-elect slams NATO and Europe, there are still somethings on which you can rely: The Kremlin flak staying on message.
+At least, in a topsy-turvy world where Xi Jinping is the savior of globalization and “China will vigorously foster an external environment of opening-up for common development” while the U.S. president-elect slams NATO and Europe, there are still somethings on which you can rely: The Kremlin flak staying on message.

 Photo credit: LAURENT GILLIERON/AFP/Getty Images